WiX-Toolset-Pills-15mg/My-First-Installer/doc/article/README.md

 **Note**: The source code example provides to files called `install.bat` and `uninstall.bat` that, even if they are configured in the project to be automatically deployed in the output (`bin/Release`) directory, they are not actually deployed.
 If you need them, please copy them by hand there.

-## Other Important notes
+## Final notes

-### Did you installed and lost the MSI file?
+### Did you installed and then lost the MSI file?

 If, in the developing process, it happens that you install an MSI and then, after a rebuild, you discover you are not able to uninstall the previous version because you lost the original MSI file (overwritten by the new one), don't panic.

-Go to Control Panel -> Programs and Features and uninstall it from there.
+Go to "Control Panel" -> "Programs and Features" and uninstall it from there.
 By default, Windows keeps a copy of the original MSI file.